workergnome/exquisite_donut/README.md

 If a control message is not received within 10 seconds, all drawings **SHOULD** remove ID 0 from their list of known IDs.

-*(This **SHOULD** handle ID 0 crashing by routing around it.
+*(This should handle ID 0 crashing by routing around it.
 If a drawing on either side of ID 0 doesn't implement this rule, ID 0 will become a black hole, and more particles will need to be created.)*

 **Rule 6.1**

 The # of particles allowed to be created or destroyed per/sec **MUST** always be greater than zero.

-*(This **SHOULD** make sure that the system self-regulates, even if a computer misbehaves)*.
+*(This should make sure that the system self-regulates, even if a computer misbehaves)*.

 **Rule 6.2**